-Protocol 13.1 (Transport Layer Security, TLS).
+Protocol 12.1 (Transport Laver Security, TLS).
 TLS is a network protocol in which a client and a server exchange information in order to communicate in a secure way.
-Common features include a bulk encryption algorithm, a key exchange protocol, a message authentication algorithm, and lastly, the authentication of the server to the client.
+Common features include a key exchange protocol (Section 12.2), the authentication of the server to the client (12.3), a bulk encruption algorithm (12.4), and a message authentication algorithm (12.5).

-- TLS is the successor of Secure Sockets Layer (SSL).
+- TLS is the successor of Secure Sockets Laver (SSL).
 However, sometimes in practice the term SSL includes (the newer) TLS as well. - HTTPS (Hypertext Transfer Protocol Secure) is not a protocol on its own, but rather denotes the usage of HTTP via TLS or SSL. - SSH (Secure Shell), even though close in name to SSL, is something different: It is a protocol to allow a client to remotely access a server, e.g., for a command-line interface.